Oesophageal cancer research

 A study is looking at how chemotherapy affects your level of fitness.
 Some hospitals routinely use a heart and lung test called a cardiopulmonary exercise test (CPET).
 This is to measure your fitness before surgery.
 The researchers in this study want to use CPET to measure fitness before and after chemotherapy.
 They also want to find out how people are after surgery.
 The aim of this study is to find out if CPET can predict whether someone will be fit for surgery after having chemotherapy.
 The study has now closed and we are waiting for the results.

 You can find information about chemotherapy trials for oesophageal cancer on our clinical trials database.
-Choose 'oesophagus (food pipe)' from the drop down list of cancer types.

 Evidence suggests that people who have chemotherapy and radiotherapy together (chemoradiotherapy) before surgery may do better.
 A paper looking at all the different trial results together, showed that survival rates 2 years after treatment improved by 13 out of every 100 patients (13%) who had chemoradiation before surgery.